The United Nations & The Hip-Hop Nation Welcome Amma to New York

 5 July, New York City –2010 USA Yatra

-When Amma came to New York, it was in the midst of the Fourth of July Independence Day holidays.
+When Amma came to New York, it was in the midst of the Fourth of July Independence Day holiday.
 The city was alive with celebration, and millions of dollars in fireworks were being set off over the Hudson River.

 The next evening, Amma was officially welcomed to the city by a number of figures from both the United Nations and the New York City government.

 Amir Dossal, the Executive Director of the United Nations Office for Partnerships, was first to welcome Amma.
-Mr. Dossal is the United Nation’s representative for public/private partnerships, where he guides the development of strategic alliances with corporations, foundations and philanthropists in achieving the UN’s Millennium Development Goals.
-Addressing the gathering, Mr. Dossal said, “Amma, it is such an honor and a privileged to be here.
+Mr. Dossal is the United Nations’ representative for public/private partnerships, where he guides the development of strategic alliances with corporations, foundations and philanthropists in achieving the UN’s Millennium Development Goals.
+Addressing the gathering, Mr. Dossal said, “Amma, it is such an honor and a privilege to be here.
 You are so special—not just for people here and people around the world, but also you are special for the United Nations.
 What you do to bring happiness to people—you are truly a saint.”

 He also informed Amma that, on July 2nd, the U.N. had formed a new agency dedicated to promoting the rights and needs of women and girls around the world—The U.N.
 Entity for Gender Equality and the Empowerment of Women (U.N.
 Women).
 Mr. Dossal then acknowledged Amma’s long history of struggling to help women empower themselves.
 “Finally, it is happening,” he said.
 “We hope we will be able to involve you a lot more.
-What you do in making people understand that women actually are a real asset and must play an equal role—and maybe even a greater role—in society then they are allowed to play in business and the international world.
+What you do in making people understand that women actually are a real asset and must play an equal role—and maybe even a greater role—in society than they are allowed to play in business and the international world.
 So, thank you, Amma, for what you do.
 We are very grateful.”

 New York City Councilwoman Julissa Ferreras, the chairperson of the City Council’s Women’s Issues Committee also welcomed Amma.
 She then presented Amma with a proclamation from the City Council, thanking Amma for coming to New York.
 Mrs. Ferreras said, “Amma’s mission—offering a loving touch to millions while building the social-economic infrastructures to help the poor and suffering lead productive lives—is an inspiration and a model to all of us seeking deeper engagement with our community.”